The Professional Scrum Master II (PSM II ) workshop

 *Please note that PMI PDUs are earned for course attendance and not for passing a Scrum.org assessment.
 Students can claim PDUs under PMI's "Education courses provided by other third-party providers” category.
 You can claim your PDUs online at https://ccrs.pmi.org.

-The delivery content is a combination of slides, flip charts, and exercises.
-The focus is more on flip charts and exercises.
 The approach is a combination of experiential training and Training From The Back of The Room, regardless of the training course, while sticking to the Scrum.org learning objectives.
 Many practical problems get discussed. and more often than not, options to solve problems are presented.
 But some problems need sessions in themselves, and it would be unfair to distract the class if the entire class doesn't want to take that path and/or the trainer is getting concerned that the learning objectives might not be attained within the training course timebox.
 In addition, some topics could be completely outside the scope of the training class.
 To that end, some topics may need to be "parked".
 Some topics could be completely outside the scope of the training class.
 Best efforts are made to address "parked" topics during the workshop and/or subsequent video conference calls.

 Assessment preparation tends not to be covered in the workshop.
 The workshop focuses on attendees getting ready to apply new skills back at work immediately after the workshop.
 There is an expectation that attendees will attend some free post-workshop Zoom calls and watch recordings of their own group (or previous groups) doing tough practice tests, sometimes including John Coleman's own practice tests which address the same learning outcomes, albeit from a different angle.
 John has an expectation that attendees will attend the calls, as assessment preparation does not scale on a 1:1 basis.
 Signing up to this workshop is effectively signing up to attend these calls.